ginkgostreet/ginkgo-docs-grav/pages/01.user-docs/02.off-line-content-creation/docs.md

-compser create-project --no-dev getgrav/grav project-dir/ cd project-dir bin/gpm self-upgrade -y
+compser create-project --no-dev getgrav/grav project-dir/ cd project-dir bin/gpm self-upgrade -y git submodule update --init --recursive
 ```
 * upgrade after installing via composer because sometimes composer package is not up to date with the Stable release.
+* Do the add submodule dance in case any submodules have been added (like the ginkgo-rtfm theme)

 ## Clone the Intance Repo
 Remove the default `user/` directory and replace it with the git-sync'd repo: